longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 Same result.

-So, if you want to know the QQ number of the end user, you can issue the requests in your native client or even webpages like Tencent does.
+So, if you want to know the QQ number of the end user, you can issue the requests in your native client or even web pages like Tencent does.

-However, **knowing the QQ number does NOT mean your account is stolen**, just like they know your mail address but it's the first phase of doing bad things.
+**Knowing the QQ number does NOT mean your account is stolen**, however, think of somebody knows your mail address and it's the first phase of doing bad things.

-The question is, are you willing to tell your QQ number or something like this to someone you don't even know or malicious?
+The question is: are you willing to tell your QQ number or something like this to someone you don't even know or malicious?

 ## Privacy
 For the majority, this feature is fine, since it provides a better user experience.
 Now that I have logged in desktop, the extra login flow on the Web is unnecessary.
 Moreover, Tencent does passively, only you, the user trigger the identify flow.

-However, two things should be taken into account.
+Two things should be taken into account, however:

 First, as the preceding, you don't want to expose your identity to others, potentially.